Shopping Cart

 Many people don’t know that sapphire comes in all the colours of the rainbow.

-All shades of blue corundum are referred to as simply sapphire and red corundum is called ruby.
+All shades of blue corundum are referred to as simply sapphire, whereas red corundum is called ruby.
 All other colours are considered fancy coloured sapphires and are named for their particular hues for example: pink sapphire, yellow sapphire, green sapphire etc. The most sought after fancy coloured sapphire is the orangey pink variety known as Padparadscha, which means ‘lotus flower’ in Sinhalese.

 All members of the corundum species share a common chemical composition and crystal structure while trace amounts of different chemical elements are responsible for the various colours of the different varieties.
 Sapphire, when blue, is coloured by small amounts of iron (Fe) or a combination of iron and titanium (Ti).
 These elements absorb portions of the visible light spectrum producing the blue colour we perceive.